Nessa-v/Data-Analysis-projects/Impact_of_Gamification/README.md

 PROJECT INFORMATION: The original project was submitted as my dissertation for my Master's study.
 For the purpose of this portfolio, the original formatting and some of the contents have been removed.
 For full study and project content, contact me via the email address provided in the 'README' file for the repository.

-TOOLS USED: Microsoft Excel, R programming language, XAMPP (running the MOODLE Server), Microsoft Azure Virtual Machine.
+TOOLS USED: Microsoft Forms, Microsoft Excel, R programming language, XAMPP (running the MOODLE Server), Microsoft Azure Virtual Machine.

 The dataset, R code and Questionnaire can be found in the 'appendices' folder.